Sergei Korotkikh: Early life and political beginnings

-Sergei Korotkikh was born on 12 July 1974 within Tolyatti, Samara Oblast of the Russian Soviet Federative Socialist Republic but would end up spending his childhood years in the Republic of Belarus.
-In 1992, Korotkikh enlisted in the Armed Forces of Belarus and was assigned to a reconnaissance battalion.
+Sergei Korotkikh was born on 12 July 1974 in Tolyatti of the Russian Soviet Federative Socialist Republic but would end up spending his childhood years in the Republic of Belarus.
+In 1992, Korotkikh was drafted into the Armed Forces of Belarus and was assigned to a reconnaissance battalion.
 After finishing up his military service in 1994, Korotkikh went on to attend the Institute of National Security, a KGB academy located in Minsk.
-Korotkikh left the school in 1996, claiming that he was expelled due to connections with radical political groups - namely, the IDU-affiliated BPF Party.
-During the same year, Korotkikh would also be detained for participating in the annual Chernobyl Way Belarusian opposition rally.
-On the contrary, many BPF Party participants in the rally question the full extent of Sergei Korotkikh's involvement in the protest and claim it was a staged false flag set up by Belarusian law enforcement.
+Korotkikh was expelled from the school in 1996, which he said was a result of clashes with the police at the Chernobyl Way march organized by the Belarusian Popular Front (BPF) opposition party.
+On the contrary, many BPF participants in the rally question the full extent of Korotkikh's involvement in the protest and claim it was a staged false flag set up by Belarusian law enforcement.
+Moreover, BPF activists have questioned whether or not Korotkikh was truly present at the 1996 Chernobyl Way protest as he claims.

 Sergei got his start within the Eastern European neo-Nazi movement during the 1990s as a member of the Skins' Legion, a white power skinhead clique affiliated with the Russian National Unity led by Aleksandr Barkashev.
 This organization stood as one of the most prominent ultranationalist movements within the Union State of Russia and Belarus throughout the mid-1990s - reportedly having up to thousands of followers.
 In 1999, Sergei Korotkikh helped set up a Belarusian chapter of the Russian National Unity (VOPD RNU) in which he would serve a hierarchal role.
 According to Korotkikh himself, the VOPD RNU raised money by operating protection rackets at local marketplaces, providing security for church-related buildings/events, and smuggling cars.
 Human rights advocates have reported that the group took part in attacks on Jews, people of the Caucasus, and Romanis.

 During his tenure as an RNU member, a particular instance arose where Sergei Korotkikh engaged in a fight with activists Andrei Sannikov, Dzmitry Bandarenka and Aleh Byabenin.
 In interviews with the Kyiv Post, several right-wing Belarusian opposional activists went on to attest that the Russian National Unity had been compromised by the State Security Committee of Belarus (KGB RB) alongside Russia's Federal Security Service (FSB).
 Korokikh would ultimately end up parting ways with the organization in 2001.